 The Statute of Limitations on TBIs in Nevada

+In Nevada, there is a statute of limitations for all personal injury cases, including traumatic brain injury cases.
 The Nevada Revised Statute § 11.190 states that all TBI cases must be filed within two years of the accident.
 If you wait more than two years to file the lawsuit, you may not be eligible to receive compensation.

 Where Can I Find a Good TBI Lawyer in Las Vegas?